vindar/ILI9341_T4/README.md

       Serial.print("ouch !")
   ...
 ```
 This method returns `true` if the screen was correctly initialized.
 Note that there is no corresponding `end()` method so `begin()` should normally be called only once (but it can still be called again to issue a hard reset).
-The SPI_WRITE_SPEED and SPI_READ_SPEED parameters can be omitted so default speeds for write/read spi will be used.
-The spi read speed does not really matter and should not be changed.
-On the other hand, the maximum possible framerate is proportional to the spi write speed so it should be set as high as possible while still keeping a stable connexion.
+The SPI_WRITE_SPEED and SPI_READ_SPEED parameters can be omitted so default speeds for write/read SPI will be used.
+The SPI read speed does not really matter and should not be changed.
+On the other hand, the maximum possible framerate is proportional to the SPI write speed so it should be set as high as possible while still keeping a stable connexion.
 With short wires, many displays will easily accept speeds upward of 60Mhz...

 #### (b) Choosing the screen orientation

 There are 4 possible orientations for the display (matching, of course, to the four physical orientations).
 Each one is obtained from the previous one by rotating the screen 90 degrees clockwise.
 Orientation 0 and 2 are in portrait mode 240x320 whereas orientation 1 and 3 are in landscape mode 320x240.
 In all cases, the framebuffer layout is in row-major format: if the screen has size LX x LY, then

-Pixel(i , j) = framebuffer[ LX * j  + i]  with 0 <= i < LX and 0 <= j < LY.
+Pixel(i , j) = framebuffer[ LX * j  + i]  with 0 ≤ i < LX and 0 ≤ j < LY.

 The "natural" orientation is `orientation=0` for which the pixels in the framebuffer are ordered the same way that they are refreshed on the screen.
 This orientation will give the best possible upload rate and should be favored if possible.